peter88213/yW2OO/README.md

 ## For OpenOffice users:

-# The pywoo tools for OpenOffice: Import and export yWriter 6/7 projects with Python.
+The pywoo tools for OpenOffice: Import and export yWriter 6/7 projects with Python.

 https://github.com/peter88213/pywoo# yW2OO - yWriter to LibreOffice converter

+# Tne yW2OO yWriter to LibreOffice converter

 Export a novel from [yWriter 6](http://www.spacejock.com/yWriter6.html) or [yWriter 7](http://www.spacejock.com/yWriter7.html) to an OpenDocument text file.